dylankgilchrist1/XBLUE-AWS-Infrastructure-Guide/README.md

-# AWS Infrastructure Configuration - Ribbon SBC + VitalPBX Deployment
+# AWS Infrastructure Configuration - SBC + PBX Deployment

 ## Overview
-This Document is to provide the infastructure preamaraters in AWS to deploy Vital PBX and Ribbon SBC in AWS
+This document provides the infrastructure parameters in AWS to deploy **_PBX** and **_SBC** in AWS.

 ## Important Notes
-Both the Ribbon SBC and VitalPBX are deployed within the same AWS VPC.
+Both the SBC and PBX are deployed within the same AWS VPC.
 This design allows the SBC and PBX to communicate securely over a private network while keeping the PBX isolated from the public internet.
 Only the SBC exposes public interfaces for phone registration and carrier trunks.

 This document focuses solely on the AWS infrastructure configuration required for deployment.
-Please refer to the accompanying Ribbon SBC and VitalPBX configuration guides for application-level setup and integration steps.
+Please refer to the accompanying SBC and PBX configuration guides for application-level setup and integration steps.

 ## Table of Contents
 1. [Overview](#overview)